alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-29-tawassul-through-quran-or-some-creatures.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "Rule on tawassul through the blessing of the Qur'an or some creatures"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8817, Question 4"
-category: [fatwas,tawassul]
+date: 2020-07-29
+group1: true
 hijri: Dhul-Hijjah 8, 1441
-date: 2020-07-29
-note: true
-locale: en
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 8817, Question 4
-summary: "What is the ruling on a person who speaks words like, in the name of or by the blessing of the Prophet, the shaykh, or the Qur’an?"
+summary: What is the ruling on a person who speaks words like, in the name of or by the blessing of the Prophet, the shaykh, or the Qur’an?
-group1: true
+title: Rule on tawassul through the blessing of the Qur'an or some creatures
 ---

 ### Question: